 Children’s Museum of Southern Minnesota

 The Children’s Museum of Southern Minnesota offers a fun place for kids to play and learn in an interactive and hands-on environment.
 Kids will also enjoy special events at the museum including Toddler Wednesdays, Play Labs and Awesome Arts and Super Science activities.
+It is one of Minnesota’s Most Epic Playgrounds, according to Explore Minnesota.
 Learn More.
 Go>

 Sibley Park is a favorite of many area families.
 Not only is the park beautifully landscaped with extensive gardens, it offers endless recreational opportunities: multiple play areas, a petting zoo, picnicking areas and outdoor workout equipment.
 While at the park people can also fish on the river, take a walk on the Minnesota River Trail, or watch a local softball game.
 Sibley Park is also home to the Kiwanis Holiday Lights and a legendary sledding hill every holiday season.
 Learn More.
 Go> More Mankato Parks.
 Go>